The following page provides an overview of the broad and interesting curriculum which is in operation at Ingoldsby Academy.

 Pupils will understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

-This year we are particularly proud to be working in partnership with the Voices Foundation.
+This year we are particularly proud to gain the Music Mark.

 Subject Lead- Jeanette Glendinning